-- Normal maintenance and service of any product that has been subject to misuse, negligence, accident, or installation inconsistent with the recommended Trade-Wind[®] Installation Instructions and Trade-Wind[®] Best Practices Guidelines. - Product(s) used other than for normal in-home use or products used outside of the United States. - Damage to the product caused by accident, fire, flood, or other acts of God. - Service calls to educate the customer in the proper use and care of the product, change fuses, or to reset the circuit breakers. - Service calls to correct faulty installation, such as, performance issues relating to improperly sized ducting or restrictive roof caps is not covered and will by default be charged back to the Homeowner.
+- Normal maintenance and service of any product that has been subject to misuse, negligence. accident, or installation inconsistent with the recommended Trade-Wind® Installation Instructions and Trade-Wind[®] Best Practices Guidelines. - Product(s) used other than for normal in-home use or products used outside of the United States. • - Damage to the product caused by accident, fire, flood, or other acts of God. - Service calls to educate the customer in the proper use and care of the product, change fuses, or to • reset the circuit breakers. - Service calls to correct faulty installation, such as, performance issues relating to improperly sized ducting or restrictive roof caps is not covered and will by default be charged back to the Homeowner. - Light bulbs are not covered under warranty.

-Trade-Wind disclaims and excludes any liability for implied warranties or for incidental or consequential damages wherever permitted by law.
+Trade-Wind[®] disclaims and excludes any liability for implied warranties or for incidental or consequential damages wherever permitted by law.
 There are no implied warranties of merchantability or fitness for a particular use or purpose.
 This warranty gives you specific legal rights and you may also have other rights, which vary from state to state.

-For Service: If you need service on your Trade-Wind Kitchen Ventilation or Exhaust Ventilators contact our Customer Service at the Website, physical address, or phone number listed below.
-Please provide the model number, part identification, and/or serial number along with details of the problem.
-Proof of purchase may be required.
+For Service: If you need service on your Trade-Wind Kitchen Ventilation or Exhaust Ventilators visit our website at www.twphx.com and click on the warranty tab.
+Fill out the simple form providing the model number, serial number, and description of the problem.
+Proof of purchase will also be required.